 The IRS has updated its practice unit on Partner’s Outside Basis.
 The overview is as follows:

-Download the full updated practice unit by clicking IRS Updates Practice Unit on Penalty for Failure to Include Reportable Transaction Information with Return (June 4, 2021).
+Download the full updated practice unit by clicking IRS Updates Practice Unit on Section 245A Dividends Received Deduction Overview (September 13, 2021).

 Posted by Jessica Ji, Associate Editor, Wealth Strategies Journal.